arcus/education_modules/a_sample_module_template/embedded_code_template.md

 </lia-keep>
 </div>

-You can also have a cell run automatically.
+You can also have a python cell run automatically using the class `"python_run"`.
 This cell can still be edited and re-run by the user, but it will load with both the input and the output.

 <div class="python_run">
 <lia-keep>